LeaderPortfolio

 Early Life

 Martha Robinson Rivers Ingram was born on August 20, 1935, in Charleston, South Carolina.
-She graduated from Ashley Hall School in Charleston and then attended Vassar College, where she earned a Bachelor of Arts degree in history in 1957.
+She received her education at Ashley Hall in Charleston and Vassar College, where she earned a Bachelor of Arts degree in history in 1957.
+After graduation, she returned to Charleston, working at radio and television stations owned by her father.
+During this time, she reconnected with E. Bronson Ingram, whom she married in 1958.

 Rise to Success